Stewart I. Donaldson

 Shari Young Kuchenbecker

-Dr. Shari Young Kuchenbecker, past psychology faculty member at Chapman University, obtained her Ph.D. in Developmental Studies from UCLA and B.A from Stanford University including research and work at Stanford’s Bing Nursery School.
-Conducting studies with UCLA Lab School, Stanford Cap and Gown, and elsewhere, her colleagues spread across the Western Region including UC Santa Cruz, UC Irvine, and UCLA.
+Shari Young Kuchenbecker earned her Ph.D. in Developmental Studies from UCLA and B.A from Stanford University including research and work at Stanford’s Bing Nursery School.
+Conducting studies with UCLA Lab School, Stanford Cap and Gown, she and her research colleagues across the Western Region including UCLA, UC Santa Cruz, UC Irvine, and University of North Carolina, Chapel Hill explore the intersections of emotions, thoughts, and actions.
 She is the Director of R.W.
-Research, Inc., a private organization focused on collaborative research, education, and facilitating flourishing in families and organizations via research supported pro-active interventions.
+Research, Inc., a private organization focused on collaborative research, education, and facilitating individuals, families, teams, and organizations through formative pro-active interventions.

 WPPA Ambassador Program Coordinator – Hannah Lucas (Krebs) (CGU)